Beeville, Texas: Government and infrastructure

-The Beeville City Council consists of Mayor Brian Watson, Mayor Pro-tempore Michael Willow Jr., Councilman Benny Puente, Councilman Alexis Bledsoe, and Councilman Darryl Martin.
+The Beeville City Council consists of five council members, each elected from one of the city's five wards.
+Every year, the council members determine who among them will be mayor and mayor pro tempore.
+The current council members are Mayor Mike Willow, Mayor pro tempore Benny Puente Jr., Crystal Franco, Ray Garcia Jr., and Cyndi Carrasco, representing wards 1 through 5 respectively.

 The city has nine parks scattered among the neighborhoods, with a swimming pool at Martin Luther King-City Pool Park.

 Prisons

 The Texas Department of Criminal Justice operates the Correctional Institutions Division Region IV Office on the grounds of the Chase Field Industrial Complex, the former Naval Air Station Chase Field, near Beeville.
 In addition, Garza East Unit and Garza West Unit transfer facilities are co-located on the grounds of the naval air station; and the McConnell Unit lies about 1 mi outside the city limits.
 The Beeville Distribution Center is on the grounds of the air station.

 Joseph T. Hallinan, the author of the 2001 book Going Up the River: Travels in a Prison Nation, described Beeville as a prison town.
 At the time, Beeville was trying to attract more prison business since the employment is stable.
 Hallinan wrote that Beeville was attempting to be "a prison hub, becoming roughly what Pittsburgh is to steel or Detroit is to cars".